Akaash-S/streetfood/replit.md

 This is a simplified Street Food Ecosystem Platform that connects street food vendors, delivery agents, and distributors in a direct supply chain.
 The application provides role-based dashboards for each of the three user types and facilitates wholesale ordering, product management, and delivery coordination without intermediary retail shops.

 ## Recent Changes
+- **2025-07-27**: ✅ **CRITICAL AUTHENTICATION FIXES COMPLETE**: Resolved all token handling issues across all three roles
+  - Fixed critical backend token validation to handle null, undefined, and invalid token strings
+  - Enhanced AuthContext to store Firebase tokens in localStorage for consistent access
+  - Standardized authentication across all distributor, vendor, and delivery agent components
+  - Fixed all API calls to use localStorage token instead of mixed authentication approaches
+  - Updated all queries and mutations in distributor dashboard to use consistent token handling
+  - Fixed vendor components (ShopBrowser, RecentOrders, OrderHistory, ProductBrowser, VendorProfile) authentication
+  - Delivery agent components now properly use Firebase tokens from localStorage
+  - All three roles now have working authentication without "null" token errors
 - **2025-07-27**: ✅ **AUTHENTICATION & ORDER SYSTEM COMPLETE**: Fixed login redirection and vendor order flow
   - Fixed Firebase authentication redirection issues - users now properly redirect to dashboards
   - Resolved user database synchronization between Firebase and PostgreSQL